config | ||

 Start the application

-After checking out the repository, from within the root, start the Docker containers for the database and cache by executing make up
+After checking out the repository, from within the root, start the Docker containers for the database and cache by executing make up.

-.
-By default, you should be able to access the application in your browser at localhost:8000
+Once that completes, you can start the application by executing make run.
+By default, you should be able to access the application in your browser at localhost:8000.

-If you ever want to quickly drop the Docker containers and restart them in order to wipe all data, execute make reset
+If you ever want to quickly drop the Docker containers and restart them in order to wipe all data, execute make reset.

 Running tests

-.
+To run all tests in the application, execute make test.
 This ensures that the tests from each package are not run in parallel.
 This is required since many packages contain tests that connect to the test database which is dropped and recreated automatically for each package.

 Clients